osg-htc/docs/docs/worker-node/install-singularity.md

 discussion.

 The loopback-based images are the default image type produced by Singularity users and are common at sites with direct user logins.
-However (as of December 2017) we are only aware of directory-based images being used by OSG VOs.
+However (as of May 2018) we are only aware of directory-based images being used by OSG VOs.
 Hence, it is a reasonable measure to disable the loopback-based images by setting the following option in `/etc/singularity/singularity.conf`: